ess-dive-community/essdive-leaf-gas-exchange/README.md

 ## Copyright information

+The Leaf-leaf gas exchage data and metadata reporting format is licensed under the Creative Commons Attribution 4.0 International (CCby4).

 ## Funding and acknowledgements

 Funding for the development of ESS-DIVE's leaf-level gas exchange data and metadata reporting format was provided by the US Department of Energy (DOE), Biological and Environmental Research Program, Earth and Environmental Systems Sciences Division, Data Management.